This super simple recipe for gluten free Japanese milk bread makes the softest recipe for batter-style gluten free bread you've ever seen, or tasted!

 Baking gluten free isn't quite as simple as switching conventional flour for gluten free.

-How to handle this gluten free bread dough
+How to handle the raw dough

 Since this batter-style bread dough is quite wet and must stay that way, keep in mind that the dough will be tacky to the touch both before, during and after shaping.
 It also will not rise as smoothly as we might like, taking on something of a cratered appearance.